OpenDSA/OpenDSA/RST/en/FLSlides/FLIntro.rst

    * Basic data structures (Lists, search structures such as BSTs, sorting algorithms, heaps, hashing, and basic graph algorithms)

-   * Survival Tip: A **lot** of this course depends on understanding the notation.
-Don't blow this off, its too hard to pick up in a hurry.
-Make some effort now by reviewing set notation.
-And be sure that you know how to understand induction proofs.
+   * Survival Tip:
+     A **lot** of this course depends on understanding notation.
+     Don't blow this off, its too hard to pick under stress.
+     Make effort now by reviewing set notation.
+     Be sure you know how to read/do induction proofs.

-.. slide:: What we will do (1)
+.. slide:: What this course is about

    * Try to understand what computers can do.

-     * Hard to reason about Intel processor with billions of transistors.
+     * Hard to reason about an Intel processor with billions of transistors.
-     * Don't want to reinvent the wheel when you can use tools like regex parser, YACC
+     * Don't want to reinvent the wheel when you can use tools like regex parser, Flex, Bison
      * Computer Scientists have developed many simple models of computation, each of which can be implemented relatively easily in software.